How will Business Development Groups work?

 - Business Development Groups questions and answers

-The Business Development Groups scheme is now closed for applications.
+The scheme is currently closed for new applications

 Where can you find out more information?